opensearch-project/documentation-website/_search-plugins/ltr/logging-features.md

 Once you have covered the basics, you can consider some real-life feature logging scenarios.

 First, logging is used to develop judgment lists from user analytics to capture the exact value of a feature at the precise time of interaction.
 For instance, you may want to know the recency, title score, and other values at the precise time of a user's interaction.
-This would help you analyze what correlated with relevance while training.
+This would help you analyze which features or factors had relevance while training.
 To achieve this, you can build a comprehensive feature set for future experimentation.

 Second, logging is used to retrain a model you already have confidence in.
 You may want to keep your models up to date with a shifting index because models can lose their effectiveness over time.
 You may have A/B testing in place or be monitoring business metrics and notice gradual degradation in model performance.